hariprasath2105/PCA/README.md

 ---

-## 📌 How It Works
+## ⚙️ How It Works
-1. User enters input values on the web form.
-2. Values are scaled using the saved `StandardScaler`.
-3. The saved Hierarchical clustering model predicts the cluster.
-4. The result and a visual chart are displayed.
+1. User uploads a `.csv` file containing stock market features (e.g., Open, High, Low, Close, Volume).
+2. The PCA model processes and transforms the data into principal components (e.g., PC1, PC2).
+3. The results are rendered in a styled table.

 ---